Vaccine Cost Calculators: Resources to inform immunization decision-making

 Implementers: People who will organize action plans and resources for vaccine introduction and put them into practice.
 Examples: Ministry of health or finance staff, immunization program (EPI) staff, health economists, healthcare logistics experts, among others.

 Technical assistance partners: Anyone aiming to maximize the sustainability of national immunization programs by examining vaccine cost data to inform and influence decision-makers.
 Examples: Civil society representatives, economics and finance experts, academia, international partners, among others.

 Vaccine Cost Calculators

 To help navigate the tools, each Excel file includes a tab labeled “READ ME FIRST” which provides detailed instructions on how to use the tool and interpret the results.
 Tools are available to download in English, French, Spanish, and Russian using the links below.
 For questions or support, contact PATH's Health Economics & Outcomes Research team: HEOR@path.org.

 Note: The initial set of cost calculators is provided below.
-We are continuing to translate the cost calculators into different languages and develop additional calculators for other antigens (marked as “coming soon”) and will update as they become available.
+We are continuing to develop additional calculators for other antigens (marked as “coming soon”) and will update as they become available.